Nutrient Content Claims can give you a sales advantage.

 Nutrient Content Claims are specific statements about the content or absence of particular nutrients.
 These are claims like ‘High in Protein’, ‘Good source of Fibre’ and ‘Low Sugar’.

 They can shape a whole sector or category for years.
 They attract consumers who follow trends or are seeking a healthier diet.
 An example of this, is the ‘Low in Fat’ trend for the dairy sector in early 2000’s which later got slammed in the media for being high in sugar.
 More recently, the ’no refined sugar’ trend is booming business.

 Nutrient Content Claims include ‘lite’ or ‘light’, likewise ‘reduced’ or ‘low’ when used as part of the name of the food or in the descriptor.

 These are very powerful claims and they must be substantiated with evidence.
 The evidence should be shown in your Nutrition Information Panel and be backup up with proof.

-There are two types of Health Claims that are important to understand:
+There are two types of Health Claims that are important:

 1. General Level Health Claims

 When making either of these claims, check the FSANZ Standard 1.2.7 – Nutrition, Health and Related Claims and Schedule 4 for more detail.